 Your child might need some transparent plastic jars, colorful water, and a measuring cup.
 Allow your child to become a little scientist in their laboratory by conducting tests with colorful water.
 Tell them to mix liquids and notice how colors change as a result.

 Let your little one sit on a small basket and hand them a kids’ fishing rod.
 On the floor, scatter some fish cutouts with the letters of the alphabet written on them.
+You can glue on magnets or use a bent paperclip and punch holes in the fish so they can pick them up.
 Now, tell them to catch the fish of a particular letter.
 This way, not only will they learn letters but also hone their motor skills.

 22. Anytime money